SeanPlusPlus/an-event-apart-boston-2014/06-ux-strategy.md

 - built into the experience

+### Business model options

+- Several alternatives to ads!
-### Metered paywall
+- Metered paywall

-- demands excellent content
+- Repurposed content
-- nyt rocked it
+- Supporting products sales
-- in app purchases similar
+- In app purchases similar

-...
-Really solid talk ...
-Hard to take notes on though ...
-Just listening to the flow.

 ...
 Wonderful day one!